 Your Down Payment

-Slash your budget and build up savings.
-Turn your budget upside-down to find extra money to go toward your down payment.
-Also, you can look into bank programs in which some of your paycheck is automatically placed into savings each pay period.
-Some effective ways to put together funds include moving into housing that is less expensive, and skipping your vacation for a year or two.
+Slash the budget and build up savings.
+Scrutinize the budget to uncover extra money to go toward your down payment.
+There are bank programs in which some of your paycheck is automatically placed into savings every pay period.
+Some effective ways to put together funds include moving into less expensive housing, and staying local for your vacation this year.